NisumPK/nisumpk-mfe-training-final-project-MFE-training-assignment/README.md

 - Keep environment configuration separate from source code.
 - Make your CI pipeline run on every Pull Request.
 - Document your architectural decisions.

 ---

+## 📅 Deadline

+Please submit your GitHub repo link by: 18 - September - 2026

+---